 - 1. All Students must meet all Graduate School requirements including admission fees, minimum grade point averages, and letters of recommendation, - 2.
-Formal admission into the program begins during the 2016 summer term.
+Formal admission into the program begins during the 2016 fall term.
 Approximately 21 entering candidates will be required to register for ALS 801 Leadership Theory ALS 810 Advanced Topics in Human Development and Learning.
 Students work together as a cohort group to study current issues.
 Class sessions include, simulations, lectures, and class discussions. - 3.
 Case Studies are a major focus of ALS 802 Leadership: A Case Study Approach.
 Students will participate in finding solutions to specific cases that are presented throughout the semester.
 In addition, students will be expected to design a case study based on field observations and interviews that relate to specific problems that administrators encounter during their daily on-the-job responsibilities. - 4.
 Students in this program participate in leadership studies that are taught by faculty who have had training in leadership theory.
 The program's unique mix of teaching expertise adds considerable strength to the overall program. - 5.
 All students in this program are required to complete an on-site internship.
+This internship must meet with your advisor's approval and must be designed to enhance administrative skills in a field setting.